// coding-competitions

 Programming Languages To Be Used

-Any of the following languages are acceptable, with three recommendations:
+A variety of programming languages are acceptable, with four recommendations:

 Course Syllabus